Skip to content

 For large pipelines, use the CLI tools instead of programmatic access:

-# Find slow runs
+# Find failed runs

-flujo lens list | grep "failed"
+flujo lens list --status failed

 # Get statistics